robmarkcole/mqtt-camera-streamer/README.md

 # mqtt-camera-streamer
-Working with camera streams can get quite complicated, and may lead you to experiment with complicated tools like Gstreamer and ffmpeg.
+Working with camera streams can get quite complicated, and may force you to experiment with tools like Gstreamer and ffmpeg that have a steep learning curve.
 In contrast working with MQTT is very straightforward, and is also very familiar to anyone with an interest in IOT.
-It is possible to setup a processing pipeline just by linking MQTT topics together, using an `on_message(topic)` to do some processing and send the processed data downstream on another topic.
-The aim of this code is to publish frames from a camera feed to an MQTT topic, and demonstrate how this can be used to create an image processing pipeline that can be used in an IOT project.
+It is possible to setup a data processing pipeline by linking MQTT topics together, using an `on_message(topic)` to do some processing and send the processed data downstream on another topic.
+The aim of this code is to publish frames from a camera feed to an MQTT topic, and demonstrate how this can be used to create an image processing pipeline that can be used in an IOT or home automation project.

 ## Setup & usage
 Use a venv to isolate your environment, and install the required dependencies: